rimrim/rqbv/README.md

 # rqbv
-cryptographers are good at imagination... this module helps ones that love lattice crypto (specifically RLWE) but not yet good at imagination, to learn, to see how beautiful they are...
+cryptographers are good at imagination... this module helps new learners that love lattice crypto (specifically RLWE) but not yet good at imagination, to learn, to see how beautiful they are...